West Jaintia Hills district: Economy

-Although the mainstay of the district is agriculture, however, due to the abundance of Limestone, plenty of Cement factories have been set up in the district (now East Jaintia Hills).
-More are set to come up.
+Although the mainstay of the district is agriculture, due to the abundance of limestone, plenty of cement factories have been set up in the district (now East Jaintia Hills).
 Coal mining at sites like Lad Rymbai (East Jaintia Hills district) is also one of the major activities.
-Coal mined here is mostly exported to Bangladesh and Assam.
 Most of the coal mining sites are now situated in the East Jaintia Hills district.

 Agriculture

-Lakadong Turmeric is a type of turmeric variety found on the West Jaintia hills district.
+Lakadong Turmeric is a type of turmeric variety found in the West Jaintia hills district.
 It is one of the world’s finest turmeric varieties with the highest curcumin content of 7-9 % in comparison to 3% or less in other turmeric varieties.
 It has been identified under the One District, One Product (ODOP) initiative of Indian government.
 The State of Meghalaya has also applied for a Geographical Indication tag for it.

 Divisions

 Administrative divisions

 United Jaintia Hills district was divided into five blocks.
 With the bifurcation of the erstwhile district, West Jaintia Hills is divided into three blocks: